s-ol/themer/README.md

 ### The main directory

 Everything Themer does happens in `.config/themer/`.
+In short, things are created from `templates` and end up in `current`.

 In a running setup this directory will contain the following:

 - `templates`, a directory holding the templates for your all your themes.
 This is where new themes are generated from.
-- as many themes (which are directories) as you want.
+- an arbitrary number of themes (which are directories).
 These hold the config files that are specifically generated for this one theme.
 (They also contain a file called `colors.yaml`, where you can look up and change variables used in the theme.)
+These themes are for internal use mostly and while you _can_ create these themes by hand, most of the time you won't.
 - `current`, a symbolic link to some of the themes.

 For most people `templates` only holds 1 directory (called `i3` by